Robert Lloyd Praeger: "His" counties

-A vice-county system was adopted by Praeger dividing Ireland into forty vice-counties based on the counties.
-However the boundaries between them does not always correspond to the administrative boundaries and there are doubts as to the correct interpretation of them.
+A vice-county system was adopted by Praeger, dividing Ireland into forty vice-counties based on the counties.
+However, the boundaries between them do not always correspond to the administrative boundaries, and there are doubts as to the correct interpretation of them.

 Legacy

-Praeger’s legacy lives on through his exceptional professionalism, which he showed during his librarian career.
-By age thirty-five, he displayed great organization skills in cataloguing, which “has never been equaled in Ireland”.
-One of his significant accomplishments in the field was ordering “the National Library’s vast collection of maps”.
+Praeger's legacy lives on through his exceptional professionalism, which he showed during his librarian career.
+By age thirty-five, he displayed great organization skills in cataloguing, which "has never been equaled in Ireland".
+One of his significant accomplishments in the field was ordering "the National Library's vast collection of maps".

 Surveys

-Praeger planned The Lambay Island Survey in 1909 and contributed “90 new species to the Irish flora and fauna”; five of these “species were new to science”.
+Praeger planned The Lambay Island Survey in 1909 and contributed "90 new species to the Irish flora and fauna"; five of these "species were new to science".
 The success of this survey led a committee of Irish naturalists to ask Praeger to complete the Clare Island Survey.
-Praeger’s work on the Flowering Plants in this survey analyses “the dispersal power of plants”.
+Praeger's work on the Flowering Plants in this survey analyses "the dispersal power of plants".
 The most notable discovery is the Pisonidae worm by Rowland Southern.
 Southern dedicated this new genus to Praeger in his work Archiannelida and Polychaeta.
 In 1988, the Royal Irish Academy proposed carrying out a New Clare Island Survey due to the success of Praeger’s first Clare Island survey.

 Grants

-“The RIA Robert Lloyd Praeger Fund”.
-Yet, the grant remains in effect today to assist fieldwork in Irish natural science.
+The "RIA Robert Lloyd Praeger Fund" was set up to assist fieldwork in Irish natural science.
 Since 1958, the fund has provided roughly three hundred and sixty grants to natural historians for fieldwork initiatives in Ireland.

 Literary works

-The Way that I Went (1937) is an autobiographical book.
-For Praeger, the book serves as “a kind of thank offering” for all of the time he spent “walking the countryside…and exploring cattle-tramped tombs”.
-Praeger provides a “greater influence on Irish naturalists than any other book”.
+The Way That I Went (1937) is an autobiographical book.
+For Praeger, the book serves as "a kind of thank offering" for all of the time he spent "walking the countryside…and exploring cattle-tramped tombs".
+Praeger provides a "greater influence on Irish naturalists than any other book".

 Some of his other publications are: